 The alumni event in New York followed Dean Björkman’s similar gatherings held in London (2015 and 2017), Stockholm, New York in 2016, Silicon Valley, the Stanford University campus, and Moscow.
 The purpose of these events is to create an Aalto alumni community also outside of Finland, which will hopefully keep the alumni engaged with the University in a number of ways.

 There are already over 40 000 alumni from over 80 countries in the Aalto University alumni network.
-You can join the network free of charge.

 Head of External Relations, School of Business